You've never really experienced procrastination until you've tried to write a university personal statement.

 First of all, write down why you want to do the course – this can be a real brain splurge, just get out anything and everything that could possibly answer this question.

-If you found admissions statements for your chosen unis in the previous step, jot down a few examples of things you’ve done that cover these, too.
+If you found personal statement advice from your chosen unis in the previous step, jot down a few notes that cover those points, too.

 If you have the time, leave it for a day (or at least for an hour or two) before giving it a final check.